pcesarperez/Modding-never-changes/Modding never changes.md

 We have just installed a lot of overlapping mods, so we will need a compatibility patch to have them all working together.
 Nevertheless we have two alternatives here, both from [Blackened compatibility patches page](http://www.nexusmods.com/fallout3/mods/18173/?):

 1. We can install _Blackened FWE - MMM - EVE_ and _Blackened RH\_Ironsights - FWE - EVE_ and stop installing mods right here.
-2. We can install _Blackened FWE - MMM - EVE - Project Beauty_ and _Blackened RH\_Ironsights - FWE - EVE_, keepeng on installing mods from this guide, as we are going to get to Project Beauty, eventually.
+2. We can install _Blackened FWE - MMM - EVE - Project Beauty_ and _Blackened RH\_Ironsights - FWE - EVE_, keeping on installing mods from this guide, as we are going to get to _Project Beauty_, eventually.

 This is important...
 If you don't want to go further, install the FWE/MMM/EVE patch, but if you want to get to the section about face-washing the game, **DON'T** install any patch yet.
-Take into account that you won't be able to play until a proper compatibility patch is installed, one way or another, so curb your enthusiasm.
+Take into account that you won't be able to play without random crashes until a proper compatibility patch is installed, one way or another, so curb your enthusiasm.

 Since I am going to deep-follow this guide (of course), I will give instructions about the RH_IronSights/FWE/EVE patch only.